Gulf businessmen demand guarantees before investing in Egypt

 But concerns are deep-seated.

-Eighteen Saudi businessmen, who had met at a Saudi-owned luxury mall in Cairo and drafted a set of demands that all previous contracts be honoured, presented them to interim-President Adly Mansour on Thursday.
+Eighteen Saudi businessmen, who had met at a Saudi-owned luxury mall in Cairo and drafted a set of demands that all previous contracts be honored, presented them to interim-President Adly Mansour on Thursday.

 Aside from the legal obstacles to investment, conditions on the ground in Egypt remain discouraging, with the possibility that a political roadmap meant to lead to free elections may not be enough to bring stability.